gitrequests/frontend-interview/README.md

 # frontend-interview
 Repository for interviews.
-Fork this repository and commit to get the job done.
+Clone this repository and commit to get the job done.

 ---

 # Tasks
 *(Additional info in ./docs folder)*

-- [ ] Fork this repository
+- [ ] Clone this repository (don't fork the repository to make your work personal)

 - [ ] Make up a form with an input field and a button as in the image